-There are also a great many people who are becoming concerned over where our consumer goods are coming from these days and how they are produced.
+There are also a great many people who are concerned over where our consumer goods are coming from these days and how they are produced.
 Where is my food coming from?
 How was it grown?
 Is it nutritious for my family?

-We are starting to realize that cheaper and more convenient products—often mass-produced in huge factories and often from overseas—are rarely better for us in the long run.
+We realize that cheaper and more convenient products—often mass-produced in huge factories and often from overseas—are rarely better for us in the long run.
 Livestock raised on megafarms can produce cheaper meat, milk, and eggs, but because of much high disease incidence, growers must use lots of drugs to keep the animals alive.
-Large monocultures of our food crops do result in cheaper food in this country, but require a higher input of pesticides and herbicides.
+Large monocultures of our food crops do result in cheaper food in this country but require a higher input of pesticides and herbicides.
 Machine harvesting of fruits and vegetables does reduce the cost but means the harvest takes place while the fruit is still green and much less tasty and nutritious.
 With the miracles of modern transportation, you can have a ripe strawberry in the middle of winter, but consider the amount of energy used to ship it halfway around the world.
-And with all the health, hygiene, cooking and even clothing products now including antibacterial compounds (eg. Triclosan), we may reduce the amount of bacteria in our lives, but what becomes of all the antimicrobials once they wind up in the environment?
+And with all the health, hygiene, cooking and even clothing products now including antibacterial compounds (eg. Triclosan), we may reduce the number of bacteria in our lives, but what becomes of all the antimicrobials once they wind up in the environment?
 (And isn’t that why we have always washed our hands, clothing, and cooking utensils with soap and water?)

 Herbaria soap is still made this way.
-Each bar is made from a handful of all natural ingredients.
-Things you have heard of and can pronounce like soybean oil, palm oil, and olive oil.
+Each bar is made from a handful of all-natural ingredients.
+Things you have heard of and can pronounce like soybean oil, palm kernel oil, and olive oil.
 Only natural plant extracts are used as fragrances.
 And each bar is cut by hand.
 It’s the way our grandparents made soap.
 And it’s still the best way to get clean, just as it was then.